Biblical Dates Are

 FRUITS

-To believers in Messiah, he is our
+To believers in Messiah, he is our Passover

 and to have risen on Abib 17 (7th day of the week that

-year, the
+year, the weekly Sabbath).

-The first fruits wave sheaf offering
+The first fruits wave sheaf offering that year

-keeping with the commandment of Leviticus 23:11.
+Sabbath, in keeping with the commandment of Leviticus 23:11.

-Many of us also believe that Messiah
+Many of us also believe that Messiah was the

-on that day, the day after that weekly
+Yahweh on that day, the day after

-Sabbath.
+that weekly Sabbath.

 With the date reference being on a different day of the week

-the above day / date relationship occurs only once every 7
+each year, the above day / date relationship occurs

-this calendar reflects that first
+this calendar reflects that first fruits would

-resurrection day.
-Resurrection day being 3 days after
+day being 3 days after Passover.

 *So,